huarngpa/problems/system-design/grokking/url-shortener.md

 It's good to think about this for caching.

-We can follow 80-20 rule here assuming that 20% of URLs generate 80% of the traffic
+We can follow 80-20 rule here assuming that 20% of URLs generate 80% of the traffic, we can assume:

+9TB x 20% / 12 = 150GB of cache memory.

 ## 3 System Interface Definition

+- POST /api/shortener
+  - apiKey
+  - originalUrl
+  - expiresAt
+  - email
+  - customAlias (optional)
+- DELETE /api/shortener
+  - apiKey
+  - id
+  - email
+- GET /:id

+Make sure to mention that we can prevent abuse by limiting number of created URLs

+## 4 Database Design

+NoSQL is the better choice here

+## 5 High-Level Design

+- Load balancing
+- Consider breaking up the key generation as a separate service
+- Clean-up service to remove expired links
+- Caching
+  - Between app and database
+- NoSQL
+- Telemetry
+  - Possibly lambda architecture
+  - Datadog

+## X Follow-Ups

+- Data partitioning
+  - Range-based partitioning (ie. As, Bs, etc.)
+    - Not great, unbalanced load
+  - Hash-based partitioning (see consistent hashing)
+- Permissioning?
+Think of ACLs or cgroups in Linux, can you implement something similar